 More Examples: Here.

-Psychedelic transformations are essentially open-eye imagery.
-They are progressive in nature, which means they form by arising from patterns or objects, and then over a period of seconds by drifting, smoothing or locking into an entirely new appearance of still or animated objects, people, animals, concepts, places or anything you could possibly imagine.
-This is greatly enhanced and fuelled by the separate visual effect of enhanced pattern recognition, causing vague stimuli which already look vaguely like abstract concepts thanks to our inbuilt sense of pareidolia, to transforming into extremely detailed versions of what they were already perceived as.
+External hallucinations within psychedelics can be described as visual transformations of specific parts of environment into other concepts.
+They are progressive in nature, which means they form by arising from patterns or objects and then, over a period of seconds, by drifting, smoothing or locking into an entirely new appearance of still or animated objects, people, animals, concepts, places or anything you could possibly imagine.
+This is greatly enhanced and fuelled by the separate visual effect of enhanced pattern recognition, causing vague stimuli (which already looks vaguely like abstract concepts due to our inbuilt sense of pareidolia) to transform into extremely detailed versions of what they were already perceived as.

 The process of smoothing or locking, which transformations seem to be generated through, requires some minimal amount of focus and concentration to sustain.
 Losing concentration for an instant can cause the image to fade away or shift into another image.

-Holding the eyes still will increase intensity of the progressive transformation.
+Holding the eyes still will increase the intensity of the progressive transformation.

 everyday objects, living things, plants, animals, insects, architecture, structures, shapes, atoms, molecules, complex mathematical formulae/concepts, linguistic concepts, mechanisms, technology, machine creatures, self-replicating machines, people, faces, eyes, body parts, organs, food, cultural references, fictional characters, logos, religious symbolism, creatures, monsters, demons, mythology, furniture and more.